dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 // Users: thelms@example.com; vchance@example.com
 ```

 The documentation for Laravel Collections doesn't tell you which methods support dot-notation.
 So I figured it out.

+## TL;DR

+Most methods that accept key names respect dot-notation.
+The list of those that don't is short: `get`, `has`, `only`, `prepend`, `put`.

+A lot of methods that respect dot-notation work because they behave very similarly to `where`.
+So any method that takes those same parameters -- `where($key, [$operator, [$value]])` -- will also respect dot-notation.

 Here's the list with examples.

 ## Methods that respect dot-notation

 #### `average`

-Laravel Docs: <a href="https://laravel.com/docs/5.8/collections#average">average</a>
+Laravel Docs: <a href="https://laravel.com/docs/5.8/collections#method-average">average</a>

 ```
 $students = collect([